The Language Lab

 -

-Glenys Collard and Dr Celeste Rodriguez Louro are working with the Heart Foundation in the production of medical videos fully scripted in Aboriginal English.
+Glenys Collard and A/Prof Celeste Rodriguez Louro are working with the Heart Foundation in the production of medical videos fully scripted in Aboriginal English.
 To learn more about this project, read their article 'Yarns from the heart: the role of Aboriginal English in Indigenous health communication'.

 Watch the videos here: